astropy/reproject/docs/celestial.rst

 * **Drizzling**, which consists of determining the exact overlap fraction of pixels, and optionally allows pixels to be rescaled before reprojection.
-  More details can be found `here <here>`__.
+  A description of the algorithm can be found in `Fruchter and Hook (2002) <http://dx.doi.org/10.1086/338393>`__.
 This method is more accurate than interpolation but is only suitable for images where the field of view is small so that pixels are well approximated by rectangles in world coordinates.
 This is slower but more accurate than interpolation for small fields of view.

 * Computing the **exact overlap** of pixels on the sky by treating them as **four-sided spherical polygons** on the sky and computing spherical polygon